craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Local Lore/Noble Houses of Prosper.md

 aliases:
 ---

 Each of the Noble Houses has a purpose in the function of the Kingdom, or so says [[Arthur Simonson]].
-Not only do they take care of lands, they also do business with the [[Simonson Clan]] as an entity; for example, [[Noble House a'Fen]] is on Simonson payroll to maintain and build new roads to a certain standard of quality.

 Each house has a job in the kingdom, a holding they control, and a seal or crest - some sort of image that represents them.

+Not only do the Houses take care of their lands, they also do business with the [[Simonson Clan]] as an entity; for example, [[Noble House a'Fen]] is on Simonson payroll to maintain and build new roads to a certain standard of quality.
+This lends legitimacy to the [[Simonson Clan]] in dealing with other [[Blood Clans]], and presents no functional issue to the Kingdom's operations regardless of them.

-# The Great Houses
+# The Major Houses of Prosper
 ## [[Noble House a'Fen]]
 It is the task of the a'Fen House to maintain the roadways of the kingdom.
 They hold [[Janesland]] and its surroundings.
 Their crest is a picked hammer slamming into broken ground, hammer head first.